popcorn-official/popcorn-desktop/README.md

   `brew install --cask popcorn-time-beta`
   * **Update from zip file**:
   Unpack the content of the zip file.
 This should leave you with a file called `update.tar`.
 Unpacking the .tar file you should get you a folder called `Content`.
 Navigate to your `Appplication` folder, right click on Popcotn-Time and press `Show Package Content`.
 Replace te `Content` folder in the app with the content folder from the `update.zip` file.
-  * **Troubleshoot**:
-  If you are running little snitch, try disabling the network monitor.
-Start downloading a movie and check that the artwork is dowloaded.
-If the artwork is downloaded the movie should start downloading in a minute or so.

 Also, if you keep a [_Brewfile_](https://github.com/Homebrew/homebrew-bundle#usage), you can add something like this:
   ~~~ rb